tinatimkova/joes-git-game/sad-tale.md

 Regent.
 He is surely honorable and will lead a long and prosperous life.

-Whilel living an incredibly prosporous life, Ned contacted rabies and died.
+While living an incredibly prosporous life, Ned contacted rabies and died.